ase1590/love-platformer/README.md

 love-platformer
 ===============

-Platformer made in love2d
+Pong made in Love2d

-Right now, that's a Lie, and I'm building Pong!
+I'm building Pong!

 Want to try it? click the Ghetto Pong.zip,click view raw, then download, extract and enjoy!